All Episodes

 Okay, explain the second case so everybody understands.

-That would be one is oh, we want your tax returns.
+That would be one is, oh, we want your tax returns.

-What do they want as tax returns?
+What do they want is tax returns?

 By the way, I would imagine any billionaire's tax returns are as complicated as all get out.